Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Requirements

-Mod The Spire 3.8.3+ and BaseMod 5.8.0+.
+Mod The Spire 3.8.3+, BaseMod 5.8.0+ and StSLib 1.1.4.

 # Installation

-Download the .jar in the latest release, then add it to SlayTheSpire/mods folder (if you already installed Mod The Spire and BaseMod, if not, do both things first).
+Download the .jar in the latest release, then add it to SlayTheSpire/mods folder (if you already installed the requirements.
+If not, do both things first).

 # Credits/Acknowledgments

 Fruitstrike (https://github.com/gskleres), because all the topic titles from the first version of this README were copied from his FruityMod-StS repository xD

-daviscook477 (https://github.com/daviscook477) for his guide (https://github.com/daviscook477/BaseMod/wiki/Starting-Your-Mod)
+daviscook477 (https://github.com/daviscook477) for his guide (https://github.com/daviscook477/BaseMod/wiki/Starting-Your-Mod).

+Nafen, from the modding chanel, for helping with the description of the Handcuffs' effect.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.

 # Special Thanks

 To MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D

+The modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter about modding the game.
+You rock, fellows.

 # Art Assets